Kyoungmo-Koo/RAOCT-Digital-Interface/README.md

 # RAOCT_Digital_Interface

+Before software setup, we have to generate txt file that contains positions for digital interface.
+We will use generate_digital_positions.py to do this. generate_digital_positions.py should follow oct_digital.py setup to generate positions that can work same as analog interface except downsampling.

 Software Setup:

 1. First, please bring in the txt file that has one position per line.
 And that line should contain 8 hexadecimal numbers.
 (First 4 hexadecimal numbers : X position, Last 4 hexadecimal numbers : Y position)